What Is an Inguinal Hernia?

-This type of hernia is named for the inguinal canal.
-That's a passage in the lower abdominal wall that houses blood vessels and nerves, as well as the spermatic cord in boys and men, and ligaments that support the uterus in girls and women.
+It’s named for the inguinal canal.
+That's a passage in your lower abdominal wall that houses blood vessels and nerves.
+It’s home to the spermatic cord in a man, and to ligaments that support a woman’s uterus.

 A baby can get an indirect inguinal hernia if the lining of their abdomen doesn't fully close while they're developing.
 What's left is an opening at the upper part of the inguinal canal.
 That's where a hernia can take shape.